St. Wenceslaus Culture of Life Dinner FAQ’s:

 Q: Where can I learn more about this new method of women’s healthcare?

 A: Pope Paul VI Institute for the Study of Human Reproduction website is: www.popepaulvi.com Women now have an opportunity to understand and address the causes of infertility and the symptoms from which they suffer thanks to the new women's health science of NaProTECHNOLOGYTM: www.naprotechnology.com

 Q: My son and his wife are not Catholic…can non-Catholics use this CrMS health science?

 A: YES!
-Two past grant recipients and one of this year’s speakers are non-Catholic and teaching the CrMS to their clients.
+Three past grant recipients are non-Catholic and teaching the CrMS to their clients.
 Students of all cultures are coming to Pope Paul VI Institute in Omaha, NE to bring this health science back to their country!
 The ability to learn about and understand your fertility is a right and is not limited by denomination or religion.

 Q: How much does this dinner cost and is child care available?

 A: There is no charge.
 However, to reserve your place, please pre-register and check the “child care” box or call 913-426-5770 for more information about this dinner.

 Q: I’m interested in becoming a Practitioner.
 Is there financial assistance available for me?